 The neighbors in the 80th St / 39th Ave neighborhood in Kenosha are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-is a lower rate of childhood poverty than is found in 55.9%
+line, this neighborhood has a higher rate of childhood poverty than 59.5%